serpentvar/FFmpegVideoProjects/Subtitle/README.md

 This script is used to convert SRT (SubRip) subtitle files to ASS (Advanced SubStation Alpha) format and modify the ASS styles to meet specific requirements.

 ## Quick Usage (Drag and Drop)
-1. Place the SRT subtitle files you want to convert in the same directory as `srt2ass.bat`.
-2. Drag and drop one or more SRT files onto `srt2ass.bat`.
+1. Drag and drop one or more SRT files onto `srt2ass.bat`.
-3. The script will automatically convert the dragged files to ASS format with modified styles.
+2. The script will automatically convert the dragged files to ASS format with modified styles.
-4. The converted ASS files will be saved in the same directory.

-## Usage
-1. Place the SRT subtitle files you want to convert in the same directory as Batch Script 1.
-2. Run Batch Script 1.
-3. The script will automatically scan all SRT files in the directory and convert them to ASS format.
-4. The converted ASS files will be saved in the same directory with styles modified as specified.
+3. The converted ASS files will be saved in the same directory as SRT subtitle files.

 ## Style Modification
 In Batch Script 1, you can modify the style by editing the following code segment: